Real-Time Dam Levels

 Water Level Analysis

-Lake Catagunya is currently facing severe depletion.
-Currently at only 7.6% of its 26 GL capacity, the situation requires urgent monitoring.
+Water levels at Lake Catagunya are alarmingly low.
+Sitting at a mere 3.1% of its 26 GL total capacity, extreme conservation measures may be required.
 This critical shortage heavily impacts regional water security across Tasmania.

 Catchment & Hydrological Impact